kitkogan/jsfs-unit6-project/README.md

         |1) changing the colors of the self-description text section in the sidebar, the hover color for the buttons, and the main body background color.
         |2) changing the style of the box shadows for the larger images within each individual project page
         |3) adding transition effects to expand the buttons (so they shift color AND grow in size on hover at specified size and duration.)
 I also implemented this same growth effect for the square shaped images in the main gallery.
-This also applied to my profile pic which will make more sense once I link my resume page to the profile (may or may not happen before I officially submit my project but will be updated soon if not.)
+This also applied to my profile pic which links to a resume page I made.
+I didn't want the growth effect to apply to the bigger project images so I also added css to stop those from inhereting it.